 - If a pet snaps at you or moves away when you touch them, it could mean they are in pain, as pets may become aggressive or avoidant to protect themselves when they feel vulnerable.

 - Take note if your pet becomes less social, hides frequently, and avoids interaction.
 If you pet no longer greets you when you come home like they used to, it may be a concern.

 - Some pets may seek increased affection and constant comfort from you when they do not feel well.

 - Look out for squinting or changes in your pet’s expression.
 Cats may also flick their tails.
 Be attentive to any change in your pet’s behavior.
 Bring up all concerns to your veterinarian as soon as possible.

 Essential Tip: If you notice changes in your pet’s behavior or appearance, we’re here to help.
-Our clinics offer affordable minor illness packages that include a veterinary exam, diagnostics, treatment recommendations, and portable prescriptions, if necessary, tailored to your pet’s discomfort.
+Our clinic offers affordable minor illness packages that include a veterinary exam, diagnostics, treatment recommendations, and portable prescriptions, if necessary, tailored to your pet’s discomfort.

 If your pet has symptoms that don’t fit our minor illness packages, contact us.
 Our team can determine if your pet should come in for a general exam.
 We also offer affordable lab testing to help you save, if more extensive care is needed at a full-service veterinary hospital.